juliebro/orca-sightings-api/docs/reference/users/users-resource.md

 }
 ```

-This table describes all of the fields available in the `/users` resource:
+Describes all fields available in the `/users` resource:

 | Property     | Type      | Description                                                  | Example                  |
 | ------------ | --------- | ------------------------------------------------------------ | ------------------------ |